skyler-guha/rest-solace/README.rst

 **rest-solace** is a rest based python library for Solace Message Broker that allows you to Publish, Consume, & Manage!!

+It is written with the intent to be easy to understand, functional, and pythonic.
+Input and output parameters for every function is always one of int, float, str, bool, list, dict and None; making them directly compatible with json data types.

 | Check it out at `PyPI <https://pypi.org/project/rest-solace/>`_.
 | View the code at `Github <https://github.com/skyler-guha/rest-solace/>`_.
 | Read the docs from `Here <https://github.com/skyler-guha/rest-solace/blob/master/docs/index.rst/>`_.